Academic Year 2024-2025

 Hello, I’m Ann Harrison and I am a co-opted Governor at Dallam Primary School.

-I have worked at Dallam for 28 years, mainly within the designated provision, as school SENCO and most recently as Assistant Head.
+I have worked at Dallam for 28 years, mainly within the designated provision and most recently as Assistant Head.
 During this time I have experienced many changes and seen our school grow and develop.
 I wanted to be a Governor to be part of this team who are striving to give our children the very best educational opportunities.

 I am passionate about our school and I am proud to be a part of a committed team and strong community.
 I value the opportunity to work alongside parents to support our fantastic children.